ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations

 \subsection{Justification for automated score}

-One limitation in our steerability metric comes from the method of scoring user-submitted prompts.
-Ideally, we would like to assess steerability based on a user's personal preferences.
+One limitation of our steerability metric comes from the method of scoring user-submitted prompts.
+Ideally, we would assess steerability with a user's personal preferences.
 As mentioned in Section~\ref{sec:scoring_function}, the scores and human ratings have a positive correlation.
-Here, we use the human ratings instead of our score function to assess steerability.
+Here, we use the human ratings from \textit{ArtWhisperer-Validation} instead of our score function to assess steerability.
 We compute the steerability score across both models and across image groups.
 Generally, the steerability scores change little.
 In all but two cases (SDv2.1 on sci-fi and space images; SDv1.5 on nature images), the human rating-based steerability score remains within a 95\% confidence interval of the score-based steerability score.
 While our score function may not perfectly capture human preferences, the steerability score we generate appears to be robust to these issues.
-Further discussion is included in the Appendix.
+Further discussion is included in Appendix~\ref{app:human_rating_discussion}.